korrilamp/VirtualRealityDrivingSim/README.md

 The github documentation for [AirSim](https://github.com/microsoft/AirSim/blob/master/Unity/README.md) includes intructions for installing the Car simulator but these instructions miss several steps.
 Thus we have included a more detailed set of instructions here detailing some common errors/ mistakes but many of the steps are paraphrased from the original documentation.

 #### Build AirSim
-* Install Visual Studios 2017 (it is important that VS 2017 is installed rather than  any of the more current versions of Visual Studio).
-Make sure to select VC++ and Windows SDK 8.1 while installing VS 2017.
+* Install Visual Studios 2019.
+	* During installation, select: "Desktop Development with C++", and "Windows 10 SDK 10.0.18362" (or most current match)
-* Once installed, open the `x64 Native Tools Command Prompt for VS 2017` after Air Sim has downloaded.
+* Once installed, open the `x64 Native Tools Command Prompt for VS 2019` after Air Sim has downloaded.
 	* This is different from the Windows Command Prompt.
+* First, you need to change to your computer's root directory using `cd / .`.
+This step is necessary so that you have write permission to clone the repository.
+* Make a new folder for these files on your computer using `mkdir YourFoldersName`.
+* Change into that folder using `cd YourFoldersName`
-* Choose the directory you wish to download Air Sim into, then clone the repo: `git clone https://github.com/Microsoft/AirSim.git`
+* Now you will clone the Airsim repository to your local machine to the folder you just created using `git clone https://github.com/Microsoft/AirSim.git`
+	* If you are having issues using git commands, you may need to install git on your local machine.
+	* If you are still encountering issues cloning the repository, you can go to advanced system settings and manually set your Path to point at your git 			   installation.
+Inctructions for this can he found [here](https://stackoverflow.com/questions/4492979/git-is-not-recognized-as-an-internal-or-external-command )

 * Once the repo is successfully cloned, go to the Air Sim directory using `cd AirSim`
 * Run `build.cmd` from the command line
+* KORRI: ADD RESOLUTION FOR FAILED BUILD HERE

 #### Build Unity Project
 * Go inside the AirSim\Unity directory: `cd Unity`.